Scientists stay that the average human only utilizes a tiny percentage of actual brain capacity, leaving much cognitive potential untapped.

 You can excel at being a great leader without being the head honcho.
 You can be both employee and entrepreneur.
 An employee can be very adept at applying entrepreneurial principles at his place of employment.
 Maybe this employee produces valuable results for his company.
 That’s basically what an entrepreneur is- an innovative provider of value.

+Balance is an overriding theme disbursed throughout this site.
 The focus here, at CreativeMindForce, is how to creatively produce the most optimal results in our everyday lives, using an entrepreneurial mindset as a pattern by which to follow.

 What do you think?
 Put your thoughts out there!